Ardraanair/Gunshot-Detection-system/README.md

 - Test audio used for system evaluation.
 - Used in simulations to verify DoA estimation algorithms.

-### `direction_display_ui.fig`
-- A basic UI mockup in Figma.
-- Illustrates how direction of the gunshot is displayed in real-time.

 ### `SIH2024_IDEA_Presentation`
 - ppt